 - Dark chocolate (in moderation)

 Unfortunately, we cannot stop or totally reverse the effects of time.
-The only ways to reduce the degrading effects of age on the joints is a healthy diet, regular exercise, quit smoking, and modest to no consumption of alcohol.
+The most common ways to reduce the degrading effects of age on the joints is a healthy diet, regular exercise, quit smoking, and modest to no consumption of alcohol.

 There are many other factors that can contribute to joint pain and this guide was just to inform you of the most common.
 For a more comprehensive diagnosis please consult a physician so that you can avoid the need for joint surgery or joint replacement.